-Schools, which exercise the community facilities power, are required to provide Southwark every six months, from the commencement date of the project, with a summary statement, in a form determined by Southwark.
+Schools, which exercise the community facilities power, are required to provide the council every six months, from the commencement date of the project, with a summary statement, in a form determined by the council.
 This must show the income and expenditure for the school arising from the facilities in question for the previous six months and on an estimated basis, for the next six months.

-On giving notice to the school that it believes there to be cause for concern as to the school's management of the financial consequences of the exercise of the community facilities power, Southwark will require such financial statements to be supplied every 3 months.
-If Southwark sees fit, it may also require the submission of a recovery plan for the activity in question.
+On giving notice to the school that it believes there to be cause for concern as to the school's management of the financial consequences of the exercise of the community facilities power, the council will require such financial statements to be supplied every three months.
+If the council sees fit, it may also require the submission of a recovery plan for the activity in question.